cloudmesh-community/sp20-516-236/notebook.md

 anything.
 You can surely spend 2 minutes to update this document.
 Please put the last activities first (e.g. in reverse cronological order by week)

+# Week Fri 05/02/20 - 05/09/20

+* :01: Met with professor and project team mates shihui and Sara on 6th
+* :02: Verified that all funtions are working in terminal as well using cms storage command
+* :03: Run pytests and collected benchmark details
+* :04: Attended project meeting with professor on 4th
+* :05: Updated the test_results.csv file with benchmark details for azure

 # Week Fri 04/25/20 - 05/01/20

 * :01: Met with TA and project team mates shihui and Sara on  29th